 Where are your donors coming from?
 Have certain donors given more than once?
 What months are most popular for donations to your project?
 Use the filter at the top of the Donation Manager or export your donation information into Excel to analyze your donation information!

 In your Disbursement Manager, you can find your organization’s past disbursement information.
 At the top of the page is your “Organization’s All-Time Fundraising Metrics.”
 This shows you the total amount raised by your organization, funds that were driven by GlobalGiving (through bonus funds, matching offers, corporate partnerships, and/or marketing efforts), and your total amount raised.
+To download your disbursement report, click on “View” next to each line item

 In the Disbursement Manager, you can find the following information about your past disbursements: